Meet Dr. Paul S. Auerbach

 Emergency Medicine Simulation: When Care Is Hours Away.

-Paul S. Auerbach MD, MS, FACEP, FAAEM, MFAWM is the Redlich
+Paul S. Auerbach MD, MS, FACEP, FAAEM, MFAWM was the Redlich

 Family Professor in the Department of Emergency Medicine at Stanford University

-School of Medicine.
+School of Medicine until his passing in 2021 from brain cancer.
 Previously, Dr. Auerbach was Chief of the Divisions of

 Emergency Medicine at Vanderbilt University and Stanford University.
-He is the
+He was the

 world’s leading authority on wilderness medicine and one of the world’s leading